maxijonson/gpt-turbo/packages/nest/README.md

 A NestJS app that interacts with the gpt-turbo library.

+## Disclaimer

+This implementation of GPT Turbo is only a proof of concept.
+It is only intended to show GPT Turbo's compatibility with the framework.
+A lot of features are intentionally left unsecured for the sake of simplicity. **This implementation is not intended for production use.**

 ## Installation

 *Run these at the mono-repo root.
 Not this package directory*